Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 To run the application, start both the MultiTenantSurveyApp.WebAPI and MultiTenantSurveyApp projects.

-Note: You can set Visual Studio to run both projects automatically on F5:
+Note: You can set Visual Studio to run both projects automatically on F5, as follows:

 1. In Solution Explorer, right-click the solution and click **Set Startup Projects**.
 2. Select **Multiple startup projects**.
 3. Set **Action** = **Start** for the MultiTenantSurveyApp and MultiTenantSurveyApp.WebAPI projects.

-## Sign up a tenant
+## Sign up a new tenant

 When the application starts, you are not signed in, so you see the welcome page:

 ![Welcome page](media/running-the-app/screenshot1.png)

-To sign up organization:
+To sign up:

 1. Click **Enroll your company in Tailspin**.
 2. Sign in as an Azure AD admin user.
 3. Accept the consent prompt.

 The application registers your tenant, and then signs you out.
-(The reason for signing the user out is because the AD admin needs to set up the application roles in Azure AD, before using the application.)
+(The app signs you out because you need to set up the application roles in Azure AD, before using the application.)

 ![After sign up](media/running-the-app/screenshot2.png)